Should You Report Child Abuse?

 Each state has different definitions on the extent of abuse.
 There are four common types of categorized abuse: physical, emotional, sexual, neglect.

-Many states also recognize that the alleged abuse may not necessarily be intentional, but simply due to lack of education.
-Many religious and cultural differences also attribute to unintentional child abuse.
-This is also why witness reports should be as detailed as possible.
+Many states also recognize that the alleged abuse may not necessarily be intentional, but simply due to socioeconomic, cultural, or religious differences.
+Be sure to make your report as detailed as possible so CPS has a full understanding of your perspective.

 - Hitting with hands or objects

-Although there are differing opinions on the use of physical discipline like spanking or paddling, it is not considered abuse by most states.
-The physical discipline must be “reasonable and cause no bodily injury to the child” according to the national Department of Health and Human Services.
-If the physical discipline reaches beyond causing lasting physical harm such as bruises, fractures, marks, or scars, then it’s considered physical abuse.
+Although the use of physical discipline like spanking is widely debated, it’s not considered abuse in most states.
+The physical discipline like spanking must be within reason and causes no bodily injury.
+If the discipline causes physical harm such as bruises, fractures, marks, or scars, then it’s considered physical abuse.

 Emotional or psychological abuse is the neglect of a child’s emotional needs.
-Failure to provide children with proper emotional and psychological care can impair a child’s ability to develop and can lead to issues of self-worth.
+Failure to provide children with proper emotional and psychological care can severely impact a child’s development and self-worth.
 Emotional abuse includes:

 - Constant criticism